Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

 Until quite recently the question of determining for which pairs $(x,b)$ the associated affine Deligne-Lusztig variety is non-empty as a set has remained largely open.
-In the context of the affine Grassmannian, the non-emptiness question has been settled, and a dimension formula has also been proved in \cite{GHKR} and \cite{VieDim}.
-For affine Deligne-Lusztig varieties inside the affine Grassmannian, the characterization for non-emptiness is phrased in terms of Mazur's inequality, which is a group-theoretic generalization of the inequality between the Hodge and Newton vectors in crystalline cohomology (see \cite{Kat}, \cite{Maz}).
+In the context of affine Deligne-Lusztig varieties inside the affine Grassmannian, the non-emptiness question has been settled, and a dimension formula has also been proved in \cite{GHKR} and \cite{VieDim}.
+Here, the characterization for non-emptiness is phrased in terms of Mazur's inequality, which is a group-theoretic generalization of the inequality between the Hodge and Newton vectors in crystalline cohomology (see \cite{Kat}, \cite{Maz}).
 Mazur's inequality relates the cocharacter $\mu$ from the torus part of the affine Weyl group element $x$ and the Newton polygon of $b$.
 If $\nu$ denotes the Newton polygon associated to $b$, Mazur's inequality roughly states that $\nu \leq \mu$, which means that the difference $\mu-\nu$ is a non-negative linear combination of positive coroots.
-That Mazur's inequality is necessary for non-emptiness was proved by Kottwitz and Rapoport in \cite{KRFcrystals}, in which they also proved that this criterion is sufficient for $G=GL_n$ or $GSp_{2n}$ in the context of the affine Grassmannian.
+That Mazur's inequality is necessary for non-emptiness was proved by Kottwitz and Rapoport in \cite{KRFcrystals}, in which they also proved that this criterion is sufficient for $G=GL_n$ and $GSp_{2n}$ in the context of the affine Grassmannian.
 Lucarelli then proved that Mazur's inequality guarantees non-emptiness for the classical groups in \cite{Luc}, and Gashi settled the question for the exceptional groups in \cite{Gas} and \cite{GasGLn}.